Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst.txt

       By default, the :literal:`quaternions` propagator is used.
 Moreover, you should keep in mind that this option only changes the coordinates for propagation, but the acceleration model is still computed with quaternions, i.e., the conventional coordinates.

       .. tip:: You can find more information about the difference between *conventional* and *propagated* coordinates in :ref:`tudatFeaturesPropagatorSettingsCoordinates`.

    - :literal:`dependentVariablesToSave`

-      :literal:`boost::shared_ptr< DependentVariableSaveSettings >` that presents a list of the dependent variables to save during propagation.
+      :literal:`std::shared_ptr< DependentVariableSaveSettings >` that presents a list of the dependent variables to save during propagation.
 How this is exactly done is explained below.
 By default, an empty list is used and no dependent variable is saved.
 See the tutorial on :class:`DependentVariableSaveSettings` for more details on this class.

 .. class:: MassPropagationSettings